How to Set Up Website Hosting (Easy to Follow Instructions)

 Every website is going to have different needs when is comes to hosting.

-A small blog with a few pages and very low traffic numbers needs far less resources than a large build with multiple components and pieces of software, like our business forum.
+A small blog with a few pages and very low traffic numbers needs far fewer resources than a large build with multiple components and pieces of software, like our e-commerce forum.

 A small blog can use a low-cost shared host, while our website that runs a highly customized forum with thousands of pages being added on a regular basis, along with a blog and other features, requires a dedicated server.